 On April 22, 2020, President Trump issued an Executive Order (“Executive Order”) suspending the entry of individuals who seek lawful permanent residence.

 As part of that Executive Order, President Trump called for reports on non-immigrant visa programs to be reviewed in light of COVID-19.
 In a follow up to the April 22 Executive Order, on June 22, 2020, President Trump issued a further Proclamation suspending the entry of certain immigrants and nonimmigrants into the United States (“Proclamation”).
 This Proclamation took effect on June 24, 2020.
+On June 29, 2020, the Proclamation was amended further by President Trump wherein minor amendments were made to section 3 of the Proclamation.
 The Proclamation specifically restricts H-1B, H-2B, J and L visa categories; however, the wording of the Proclamation creates an exemption for Canadians.

 The exemption is welcome news for Canadians and Canadian businesses with U.S. operations as the L-1 status category is one of the most commonly used petitions by Canadian businesses and are relied on to move key personnel between Canada and the U.S.